Decron/Whitebox-Code-GPT/README.md

    *If a user does not have ChatGPT premium, assistants may still be used by copying knowledge files to a different LLM.*

 2. Background<br>
-AI assistants accelerate programming by suggesting improvments and providing context about technical details.
-A key flaw however is that they are not continuously up to date on best practices for every domain.
+AI assistants accelerate programming by suggesting improvments and providing context based on a wide training set of language and code.
+A key flaw is that they are not continuously up to date on best practices for every domain.
 Because of this, all models have blind spots that limit their full potential.
-This project aims to combat those flaws by creating knowledge files and instructions that are purpose-designed to fill the gaps of a model's knowledge.
+To counteract this we must define the blindspots caused by training and create techniques to overcome them.

 3. Purpose and Function<br>
 expanded context: The latest generation of multimodal LLMs have the capacity to parse through massive files that would typically overwhelm its context window.
 If information is structured correctly, this can vastly increase the amount of knowledge availible to a model when working in a known field.
 For instance, by creating specific rule sets for each flavor of regex, we greatly improved our assistant's ability to create valid patterns that did not mix flavors.<br><br>